sjbennett123/gloryforthefist/content/rules/formal_magic.md

 **Secondary Caster**: This term refers to those Formal Magic Casters (other than the Primary Caster) who are participating in a batch.

 **Levels**: This always refers to the number of levels of Formal Magic possessed in the appropriate school.
-For instance, if a character is casting a Celestial Formal Magic, then only count the number of levels of Celestial Formal Magic he has purchased.
+For instance, if a character is casting a Celestial Formal Magic, then only the number of levels of Celestial Formal Magic he has purchased should be counted.

 **Dark Territory**: This term refers to formal magic that might not succeed.
 The outcome is determined by the Marshal using random means, usually the roll of one ten-sided die (1 = success, 2–5 = flaw, 6–9 = fail, 10 = backlash).